 Assistant Professor David McLaughlin earned his Ph.D. in curriculum, instruction and teacher education from Michigan State University.
 Prior to joining Susquehanna in 2010, he taught science and mathematics at international schools in Colombia, Turkey and Thailand.
 His research interests include students' funds of knowledge and the educational experiences of nondominant populations.
 He teaches science and methods of primary school science and math.
 He also supervises student teachers.

 W. Michael Nailor, director of the Teacher Intern Program, holds an M.S. in secondary English education from the University of Pennsylvania and an M.L.S. from the School of Information Studies at Syracuse University.
 He also holds National Board Certification in K-12 library media.
 He has been a high school English teacher, staff development specialist and school librarian in local school districts.
 His interests include the incorporation of digital media and information literacy into high-quality instruction and into K-12 curriculum.
-He teaches instructional design and other education courses in addition to directing the Teacher Intern Program.
+He teaches instructional design and other education courses.

-Visiting Lecturer Susan Welteroth earned her Ed.D. in curriculum and instruction with an emphasis in early childhood education from The Pennsylvania State University.
+Lecturer Susan Welteroth, director of the early childhood education program, earned her Ed.D. in curriculum and instruction with an emphasis in early childhood education from The Pennsylvania State University.
 She has taught as an adjunct instructor at Susquehanna for more than 20 years.
 Prior to joining Susquehanna as a visiting lecturer, she was an elementary school principal and a practicing school psychologist.
 Her research interests include literacy and children’s play.
 She teaches literacy courses and supervises student teachers.